hanifalfaqih/KonversiApp/README.md

 # Project Konversi App

-## How to Use

-1. Open the Konversi App on your device.
-2. Select the type of unit you want to convert (length, weight, volume, time, etc.).
-3. Choose the initial unit and the target unit from the available list.
-4. Enter the value you want to convert.
-5. Press the "Convert" button, and the application will display the conversion result.
-6. You can also view your conversion history and add favorite units for quick access.

 ## System Requirements

 This application can be installed and used on Android devices.
 The minimum system requirements for using this application are as follows: